He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 They answered him, “Yes, Lord.”

 52 He said to them, “Therefore every teacher of religious law who becomes a disciple in the Kingdom of Heaven is like a man who is a homeowner, who brings out of his treasure both new things and old things.”

 Jesus Rejected at Nazareth

 But Jesus said to them, “A prophet is not without honor, except in his own country, and in his own house.”
 58 He did not do many mighty works there because of their unbelief.

 The Beheading of John

-1 At that time, Herod the tetrarch heard the report concerning Jesus 2 and said to his servants, “This is John the Baptist.
+1 At that time, Herod the tetrarch heard the report concerning Jesus.
+2 He said to his servants, “This is John the Baptist.
 He is risen from the dead.
 That is why these powers work in him.”
 3 For Herod had arrested John and bound him and put him in prison for the sake of Herodias, his brother Philip’s wife.
 4 For John said to him, “It is not lawful for you to have her.”
 5 When Herod would have put him to death, he feared the multitude, because they counted John as a prophet.

 6 But when Herod’s birthday came, the daughter of Herodias danced among them and pleased Herod.
 7 Whereupon he promised with an oath to give her whatever she should ask.
 8 She, being prompted by her mother, said, “Give me here on a platter the head of John the Baptist.”